Teff: Distribution and habitat

-According to a study in Ethiopia, farmers indicated a preference among consumers for white teff over darker colored varieties.
-As a nutritious fodder, teff is used to feed ruminants in Ethiopia and horses in the United States.
-It is a source of animal feed, especially during the dry season, and it is often preferred over straw from other cereals.
-Teff grass can be used as a construction material when mixed with mud to plaster the walls of local grain storage facilities.

 Ecology

-Teff is adaptable and it can grow in various environments, at altitudes ranging from sea level to 3200 m.
+Teff is adaptable and can grow in various environments, at altitudes ranging from sea level to 3200 m.
 However, it does not tolerate frost.
 Highest yields are obtained when teff is grown between 1,800 to 2,100 m, with an annual rainfall of 450 to 550 mm, and daily temperatures range from 15 to 27 °C. Yields decrease when annual rainfall falls below 250 mm and when the average temperature during pollination exceeds 22 °C. Despite its superficial root system, teff is quite drought-resistant thanks to its ability to regenerate rapidly after a moderate water stress and to produce fruits in a short time span.
 It is daylight-sensitive and flowers best with 12 hours of daylight.
-Teff is usually cultivated on pH neutral soils, but it was noticed that it could sustain acidity up to a pH below 5.
+Teff is usually cultivated on pH-neutral soils, but can tolerate acid soil pH below 5.
 Teff has a C4 photosynthesis mechanism.

 Cultivation

+As with many ancient crops, teff is quite adaptable; in particular, it can be cultivated both in dry environments and in wet conditions on marginal soils.

+Teff is one of the most important cereals in Ethiopia and Eritrea.
+It is grown for its edible seeds and also for its straw to feed cattle.
+The seeds are very small, about a millimeter in length, and a thousand grains weigh approximately 0.3 g.
+They can have a color from a white to a deep reddish brown.
+Teff is similar to millet and quinoa in cooking, but the seed is much smaller and cooks faster, using less fuel.